Skardu International Airport: Airlines and destinations

 Pakistan International Airlines ATR 42-500 registration AP-BHO taxiing at Skardu Airport on 21 October 2013.

 Flydubai has submitted a request to start international operations to and from Skardu Airport, which could potentially become the first foreign airline to start international flights from Skardu.

-On 14 August 2023, the first international flight operated by Pakistan International Airlines from Dubai landed at the airport, marking a major step towards promoting tourism in the region.
+On 14 August 2023, the first international flight operated by Pakistan International Airlines from Dubai landed at the airport, the direct connection has been continued as a seasonal flight service in May 2025.